freenas/freenas-docs/userguide/services.rst

 TFTP
 ----

-Trivial File Transfer Protocol (TFTP) is a light-weight version of FTP usually used to transfer configuration or boot files between machines, such as routers, in a local environment.
+Trivial File Transfer Protocol (TFTP) is a light-weight version of FTP typically used to transfer configuration or boot files between machines, such as routers, in a local environment.
 TFTP provides an extremely limited set of commands and provides no authentication.

-If the %brand% system will be used to store images and configuration files for the network's devices, configure and start the TFTP service.
+If the %brand% system will be used to store images and configuration files for network devices, configure and start the TFTP service.
-Starting the TFTP service will open UDP port 69.
+Starting the TFTP service opens UDP port 69.

-:numref:`Figure %s <tftp_config_fig>`
-shows the TFTP configuration screen and
-:numref:`Table %s <tftp_config_opts_tab>`
-summarizes the available options:
+:numref:`Figure %s <tftp_config_fig>` shows the TFTP configuration screen and :numref:`Table %s <tftp_config_opts_tab>` summarizes the available options:

 .. _tftp_config_fig: